© 2019 Baptist Health. All Rights Reserved.

 That doesn't mean you never get to indulge.
 Strive for eating well most of the time, but still leave room for an occasional treat.

-To eat well, the academy recommends eating lots of fruits and vegetables (a nice alternative to fatty snacks), low-fat dairy items, whole grains, fiber, and protein from lean cuts of meat or legumes.
+To eat well, the Academy of Nutrition and Dietetics recommends eating lots of fruits and vegetables (a nice alternative to fatty snacks), low-fat dairy items, whole grains, fiber, and protein from lean cuts of meat or legumes.

 When you do eat out, resist super-sizing at fast food restaurants and avoid huge-portion platters at fancier establishments.
 There's nothing wrong with splitting an entrée with a friend, either.

-You can get a better idea of how to structure a healthful diet by talking with a health professional and visiting the academy website.
+You can get a better idea of how to structure a healthful diet by talking with a health professional and visiting the academy's website.

 Keep it up